QUALITY DECLARATION — SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-Final estimates from the 2015–16 Agricultural Census will be presented in five publications:
+Final estimates from the 2016–17 Rural Agricultural and Commodities Survey (REACS) will be presented in five publications:

 Agricultural Commodities, Australia (cat. no. 7121.0) contains detailed statistics on land use, crop and horticultural area and production, livestock numbers and farm management and demographic information.
-The publication presents data on a national, state and territory basis.
-Sub-state level data, including Australian Statistical Geography Standard (ASGS) Statistical Area 4 (SA4) and Statistical Area 2 (SA2) levels and Natural Resource Management (NRM) regions, will be released in data cubes attached to the publication at a later date.
+The publication presents data on a national, state and territory and sub-state level, including Australian Statistical Geography Standard (ASGS) Statistical Area 4 (SA4) and Natural Resource Management (NRM) regions.

 Water Use on Australian Farms (cat. no. 4618.0) contains detailed statistics on agricultural water use and sources of water, including details of pastures and crops irrigated, expense of irrigation and volume of water applied.
-The publication presents data on a national, state and territory basis.
-Sub-state level data, including ASGS SA4, SA2 and NRM regions and the Murray-Darling Basin region, will be released in data cubes attached to the publication at a later date.
+The publication presents data on a national, state and territory and sub-state level, including ASGS SA4, NRM regions and the Murray-Darling Basin region.

 Land Management and Farming in Australia (cat. no. 4627.0) provides information on a variety of management practices being adopted by Australian agricultural businesses including cropping and pasture management, soil management and fertiliser use.
-Data are presented at the Australian, State and Australian Agricultural Environment (AAE) regional levels.
+Data are presented at the Australian, state and territory and sub-state level, including ASGS SA4 and NRM regions.

 Value of Agricultural Commodities Produced, Australia (cat. no. 7503.0) presents value of production statistics.
-It contains detailed statistics on the gross and local values of crops, livestock slaughters and disposals, and livestock products.
-The publication presents data on national, and on state and territory basis.
-Sub-state level data, including ASGS SA4, SA2 and NRM regions, will be released in data cubes attached to the publication at a later date.
+It contains detailed statistics on the gross and local values of crops, livestock slaughters and disposals, and livestock products .This publication presents data on a national, state and territory and sub-state level, including ASGS SA4 and NRM regions.

 Gross Value of Irrigated Agricultural Production (cat. no. 4610.0.55.008) presents the gross value of agricultural commodities that are produced with the assistance of irrigation.
 The publication presents data on a national, state and territory basis, NRM region and Murray-Darling Basin region.

-Data from the 2015–16 Agricultural Census are based on the achieved target response rate of 85% and have been extensively quality assured.
+Data from the 2016-17 REACS are based on a response rate of 82.4% and have been extensively quality assured.
 The resultant estimates have been checked against earlier years' estimates and relevant other sources, to ensure the accuracy of estimates produced.

 All estimates in this publication are subject to sampling error.
 For more information about these errors, refer to the Explanatory Notes within this release.

-The 2015-16 Agricultural Census was conducted using a frame based on the Australian Business Register (ABR).
-This is the same as the frame used for the 2005-06 Agricultural Census, for subsequent annual agricultural surveys, and for the 2010-11 Agricultural Census.
+The 2016-17 REACS was conducted using a frame based on the Australian Business Register (ABR).
+This is the same as the frame used for the 2015-16 Agricultural Census and for annual agricultural surveys and agricultural conducted since 2005-06.

 For the purposes of this collection a business (statistical unit) is identified as undertaking agricultural activity if any of the primary or secondary productive activities of that business fall with the Agriculture Subdivision (Subdivision 01) as defined by the 2006 edition of the Australian and New Zealand Standard Industrial Classification (ANZSIC).
 For more information, please refer to Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).

-As noted in the publication Agricultural Census: Nature and Content, 2015-16 (cat. no 7100.1), the scope for the 2015-16 Agricultural Census was all agricultural businesses with an EVAO of $40,000 or greater.
-This is a change from previous ABS Rural Environment and Agricultural Collections, where a scope of EVAO of $5,000 or greater was used.
-The change in scope better aligns this collection with contemporary definitions of an agricultural business and reduces the overall reporting load for smaller agricultural businesses.
-It is proposed that only agricultural businesses with an EVAO of $40,000 or greater will be in scope for ABS rural environmental and agricultural commodity collections in 2016-17 and beyond.
+The scope of the 2016-17 REACS was all agricultural businesses with an EVAO of $40,000 or greater.
+This is a change from previous ABS REACS collections, where a scope of EVAO of $5,000 or greater was used, and is a continuation of the scope used in the 2015-16 Agricultural Census.
+The scope better aligns this collection with contemporary definitions of an agricultural business and reduces the overall reporting load for smaller agricultural businesses.
+It is proposed that only agricultural businesses with an EVAO of $40,000 or greater will be in scope for ABS rural environmental and agricultural commodity collections in the future.
 For more information about EVAO, refer to the Explanatory Notes within this release.

-As a result of the change in scope, the estimates from the 2015-16 Agricultural Census will not be directly comparable to previous published Agricultural Censuses or annual Rural Environment and Agricultural Commodity Survey outputs.
+As a result of the change in scope, the estimates from the 2016-17 REACS will not be directly comparable to previous published REACS outputs.
 To address this, additional estimates have been produced from a number of rural environment and agricultural commodity collections from 2010-11 to 2014-15 using an EVAO of $40,000 or greater.
 These estimates are now available at the national, state/territory levels and sub-state levels on the ABS website.

-The Agricultural Census and the Rural Environment and Agricultural Commodities Survey provide a broad range of data about Australian agricultural commodities through a suite of standard products or as data customised for individual requirements.
+The REACS and the Agricultural Census provide a broad range of data about Australian agricultural commodities through a suite of standard products or as data customised for individual requirements.
 Time series data are available for some estimates that were collected through previous surveys/censuses.
 Detailed explanatory notes are provided with each publication to assist users in determining and specifying their data requirements and to understand the concepts underlying the data.

 An extensive range of data is available from a variety of agriculture-based collections on the ABS website.